juliojoel/kuka-kr3/README.md

 ### kr3IK - Inverse kinematics of the robot

 Calculates the inverse kinematics of the manipulator robot.
-An array with angles in degrees (Denavit-Hartemberg) is returned, where each line represents a possible solution.
+An array with angles in degrees (Denavit-Hartemberg) is returned, where each line represents a valid solution.

 ``` matlab
 kr3IK(mat)